-An alarm condition for will occur if any local oscillator phase lock loop (PLL) comes out of lock.
-The Mute LED will light if you select Mute and the Remote LED will light when you select the Remote mode.
+An alarm condition for will occur if the local oscillator phase lock loop (PLL) comes out of lock.
+The Mute LED will light if you select to mute the Tx Signal and the Remote LED will light when you select the Remote mode.